Hackmister/Bug-Tools/enumeration/ReadMe.md

 # Asset Finder
 Asset Finder is a nice tool made by tomnomnom, not by myself.
 The reason I put it here is that this is actually a tool that I prefer when it comes to subdomain fuzzing.
 To use it for subdomain fuzzing, look below.
+Tool is hosted here: https://github.com/tomnomnom/assetfinder
 <br>
 <br>
 **use: ./assetfinder url --subs-only**